iainmcgin/OpenYOLO-Android/docs/how-to-migrate-from-smartlock.md

 # Migrating from the Google Smart Lock for Passwords API to OpenYOLO

+Google will continue to offer the Smart Lock for Passwords standalone API for the foreseeable future.
+In 2018, the Smart Lock for Passwords API will start automatically using the OpenYOLO protocol if other OpenYOLO providers are available on the device, however we encourage developers with the available resources to explicitly move to the OpenYOLO API, as this is where all future work and innovation will occur.
+The OpenYOLO API also offers other non-functional benefits, such as simpler code that is easier to test.

 This document describes how to migrate your current integration with the Google Smart Lock for Passwords to the OpenYOLO API.
 If your application does not currently utilize Smart Lock for Passwords, we recommend instead reading the main [README](../README.md), which contains a getting started guide and links to other resources.

-Google will continue to offer the Smart Lock for Passwords API for the foreseeable future.
-In 2018, the Smart Lock for Passwords API will start automatically using the OpenYOLO protocol, however we encourage developers to explicitly move to the OpenYOLO API, as this is where all future work and innovation will occur.

 OpenYOLO for Android is intended to be the open-standards based successor to the Google Smart Lock for Passwords API.
 OpenYOLO provides the same